hs7t/volumes/README.md

-Certain LLMs (Claude Sonnet 4, GPT-4o/5, Gemini on Google AI Overviews) were lightly (often accidentally) used throughout the making of this project, primarily for research purposes (I got REALLY frustrated once and Claude helped me find a bug, but that's it!).
-All code in this repository was written by me or kind snippet-sharers on the internet (yes this is slop, but it's human slop!!)
+Certain LLMs (Claude Sonnet 4, GPT-4o/5, Gemini on Google AI Overviews) were lightly (often accidentally) used throughout the making of this project, primarily for research purposes (otherwise, I got REALLY frustrated once and Claude helped me find a bug, but that's it!).
+All code in this repository was written by me or kind snippet-sharers on the internet (yes this is slop, but it's *my* slop!!)